David Starr (racing driver): NASCAR

 For 2010, Starr moved to Randy Moss Motorsports as HT Motorsports closed its doors.
-Starr had seven Top 10's and was in the Top 10 in points entering the EnjoyIllinois.com 225 at Chicagoland when the team suspended operations due to financial difficulties.
+Starr had seven top-ten's and was in the top-ten in points entering the EnjoyIllinois.com 225 at Chicagoland when the team suspended operations due to financial difficulties.
 Starr picked up a last-minute ride with SS-Green Light Racing in their No. 21 Chevrolet, which was intended to start and park at Chicagoland.
-However, Starr ran the full race and scored a Top 10 finish.
-Starr eventually took the No. 81 as well as the Zachry sponsorship with him to SS-Green Light and drove for the team the remainder of the season, scoring a ninth-place points finish.
-Starr returned to the team for the 2011 season, finishing 13th in points.
+However, Starr ran the full race and scored a top-ten finish.
+Starr eventually took the No. 81 as well as the Zachry sponsorship with him to SS-Green Light and drove for the team the remainder of the season, scoring a ninth place points finish.
+Starr returned to the team for the 2011 season, finishing thirteenth in points.
 He also competed in a limited number of races in the Sprint Cup Series for Leavine Family Racing in the No. 95.
-In his four starts out of 8 attempts, his best finish of 27th was at Bristol Motor Speedway.
+In his four starts out of eight attempts, his best finish of 27th was at Bristol Motor Speedway.

 For 2012, Starr moved to newly formed Arrington Racing, bringing his sponsor and truck number, the No. 81, with him for the full season.
 However he was forced to miss races after the midpoint of the season due to a lack of sponsorship.

 In 2013 Starr returned to SS-Green Light Racing to attempt the full season, but again had his season truncated due to a lack of sponsorship.

 For the 2014 season, Starr joined TriStar Motorsports, driving in the NASCAR Nationwide Series in a partial schedule, before switching to a full-time schedule with the team in 2015.

 In 2015, Starr took over the No. 44 Zachry Toyota full-time.
 Starr finished a career best finish sixth in the season opener at Daytona.
 Before the Richmond race, Starr was sick and could not race, being replaced by J. J. Yeley.
-With Yeley finishing 13th at Richmond, he eventually replaced Starr full-time in the No. 44.
+With Yeley finishing thirteenth at Richmond, he eventually replaced Starr full-time in the No. 44.

 On June 24, 2016, after his release from the No. 44 it was announced that Starr joined RSS Racing to drive the No. 93 Massimo Motors Chevrolet Camaro for the remainder of the 2016 season.
 Starr finished 27th in his debut with RSS Racing at Daytona, after being involved in a late crash.

 In 2017, Starr left RSS to drive the No. 99 full-time for B. J. McLeod Motorsports, fielded jointly with SS-Green Light.
-Starr ended up getting his first career Xfinity Series Top 5 in the July race at Daytona, a race he was not even supposed to run.
+Starr ended up getting his first career Xfinity Series top-five in the July race at Daytona, a race he was not even supposed to run.
 SS-Green Light had planned on replacing Starr with Korbin Forrister for this one race, but when he became ill, Starr got back in the ride, and went on to finish the season in the No. 99.
 In November, Starr made his return to the Cup Series at the 2017 AAA Texas 500, in which he drove the No. 66 Chevrolet for MBM Motorsports.